open/close all folders

 - Adaptation Displacement: Few fans of Suspiria are aware that this is supposed to be a sequel (to be fair, the two films have little in common plotwise, other than the overarching mythology, which Suspiria makes almost no reference to).
-The third film remedies this by directly referencing the plots of the previous two.
+The third film, Mother of Tears, remedies this by directly referencing the plots of the previous two.
 However, fewer still are aware of the Thomas De Quincey poem, "Levana and Our Ladies of Sorrow", on which the mythology is based.

 - Alternate Character Interpretation: Mater Lachrymarum is heavily implied to be hypnotic and meddling in Mark's life while in Rome.
 How much of what follows is someone else's idea?

 - Anti-Climax Boss: a much more extreme example than Suspiria in Mater Tenebrarum, whose demise occurs due to an accident earlier in the film.